 - demonstrate their attributes for future employment possibilities.

-Professional Experiences Placements (PEP)
+Professional Experience Placements (PEP)

 Professional Experience Placements (PEP) provides Diploma of Nursing students with clinical placements to compliment RGIT Australia’s classroom-based as well as simulated learning environments.